EricHe2000/TFTBot/README.md

 ### Installing

-A step by step series of examples that tell you how to get the bot running
+How to get the bot running
+Locate folder TFTbot and run command below in CMD

 If running as source code